-Also last night, Krawczun offered an update on the meetings that have taken place between township officials and the three residents who during the April 18 meeting volunteered their services to review the budget to suggest possible cuts.
+Also last night, Krawczun offered an update on the meetings that have taken place between township officials and the three residents who to suggest possible cuts.

 Those volunteers are Ira Marks, a CPA and certified financial planner who lives on Pembroke Court; Max Ramos, a sales executive who lives on Woodlane Road; and Marvin Van Hise, an attorney who lives on Federal City Road who spent 40 years working for state and municipal governments and the Federal Deposit Insurance Corporation.

 Krawczun said two meetings had taken place thus far, with the township represented by himself, Councilman Greg Puliti and Councilwoman Cathleen Lewis.

 “I would hope the three gentlemen would at least concur that we’ve had a very professional dialogue.
 I think that it’s been a very cooperative environment,” Krawczun related.
 “There has been a lot of exchange of information, both as we have provided it and as the volunteers have taken a lot of the data and rearranged it in a fashion that we could look at a lot of questions, both from a financial side and an operations side.
 We’ve talked about individual line items of appropriations, so we have gotten to that level of detail.”

 He said the most recent meeting took place Friday evening and that at least one other meeting is needed before a summary of the group’s findings are forwarded to council members.